Kevin Carlile, MD

 Beyond my clinical interests, I have a passion for educating.
 I volunteered several times in under-served countries such as Malawi and Ghana in Africa, where I taught students, residents, and mid-level health care workers how to provide non-operative and minimally operative care in areas without access to hospitals or formally trained orthopedists.

-Outside my professional and volunteer commitments, I stay active through fitness and travel.
-I enjoy live music, golf, skiing, hiking, and spending time with family and friends.
+Outside my professional and volunteer commitments, I stay active spending time with my wife and two children.
+For recreation I enjoy live music, golf, skiing, hiking, and spending time with friends.

 |BACHELOR’S DEGREE||University of Michigan|

 |RESIDENCY||McGaw Medical Center Northwestern University Feinberg School of Medicine|